andrescanas01/bashnutshell/README.md

 ## Project Breakdown
-The team members working on this project were Andres Canas and Darren Wang.
-Unfortunately, Darren Wang was not able to continue with this project.
-The completed features are broken down by team members as follows:

-Andres:
+This shell can be run within your shell and has the following completed features:

-All built in commands.
+built in commands - alias, setenv, printenv, unalias, unsetenv.\
 Alias expansion.\
 Error Handling in circular expansions for Alias\
 Environment variable expansion.\
 Error handling\
-Parser Recursion\
-Non-built in commands with any variable number of arguments\
+Non-built in commands with any variable number of arguments - executable commands available in your path.\
 Searching commands in path environment variable\
 IO output redirection.\
 IO input redirection.\